bamurtaugh/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/README.md

-# Sentiment Analysis and Big Data
+# Sentiment Analysis with Big Data

 In this sample, you'll see how to use [.NET for Apache Spark](https://dotnet.microsoft.com/apps/data/spark) and [ML.NET](https://dotnet.microsoft.com/apps/machinelearning-ai/ml-dotnet) to determine if